-Seychelles is an archipelago of 115 islands, each island unique and beautiful in its own way.
-And most of these islands are uninhabited or have been turned into an island resort.
+Seychelles is an archipelago of 115 islands, each unique and beautiful in its way.
+And most of these islands are uninhabited or have been turned into island resorts.
 This is why Seychelles has stayed a popular honeymoon destination and vacation spot for a long time.
 The secluded beaches, magical sunsets, and private resorts make it a haven for most tourists and travelers.

-But Seychelles is famous for a lot of things other than its beaches and resorts.
-In this article, I have mentioned a few things Seychelles is best known for.
-From food to liquor, this list has it all and will give you tips on what you cannot miss out on when traveling to Seychelles yourself.
+But Seychelles is famous for many things other than its beaches and resorts.
+I have mentioned a few things Seychelles is best known for in this article.
+From food to liquor, this list has it all and will give you tips on what you cannot miss out on when traveling to Seychelles.

 Things Seychelles is Famous For

-Anse Georgette and Anse Lazio in Praslin are quite a sight as they are surrounded by pink granite rocks and lush greenery.
+Anse Georgette and Anse Lazio in Praslin are quite a sight, as pink granite rocks and lush greenery surround them.
 But apart from these famous beaches, you will find numerous other small and secluded beaches which are as beautiful and are the reason why Seychelles is so well-known among beach lovers.

 Coco De Mer

 However, keeping all the stories and myths aside, Coco De Mer is indeed an extraordinary plant because of its shape and pollination process.
-The male trees of this species have fruits in the shape of phallic while the female trees bear the fruits in the shape of a buttock.
+The male trees of this species have fruits in the shape of a phallic, while the female trees bear fruits in the shape of a buttock.
 Due to these plants’ uniqueness, the Seychelles government has banned the eating and export of these fruits.

 Giant Aldabra Tortoise

 Apart from the unique fruit, Seychelles is also the home to the Giant Aldabra Tortoises.
-Curieuse Island is filled with these majestic beauties while several are found in La Digue as well in the L’Union Estate.
+Curieuse Island is filled with these majestic beauties, while several are found in La Digue as well as in the L’Union Estate.

 On the other hand, you can always take a day trip to Curieuse Island to walk and interact with the Giant Tortoises.
 You can even feed them leaves and admire them for as long as you want.

-One of the most popular dishes to try in Seychelles is the Carotte Banana, prepared using banana, banana leaves, vanilla, and honey.
+One of the most popular dishes in Seychelles is the Carotte Banana, prepared using banana, banana leaves, vanilla, and honey.
 The dish is left to try in preparation, which lends it its amazing flavor.
-There are several other dishes in creole cuisine such as Indian samosas, banana in coconut milk, and so on that are quite famous in Seychelles.
+There are several other dishes in creole cuisines, such as Indian samosas, banana in coconut milk, and so on, that are quite famous in Seychelles.

 Scuba Diving Destination

 Seychelles is a popular scuba diving destination because of the crystal-clear water and the rich marine life.
-In fact, one can scuba dive here throughout the year, except for the few days of rain or when there is a storm.
+One can scuba dive here throughout the year, except for a few days of rain or a storm.

 There are several marine national parks here as well, where one can scuba dive, and there are a ton of spots to enjoy a diving session.

-This is a beautiful country, and a lot of amazing resorts have cropped up in recent years that offer you privacy along with magnificent views of the ocean and private access to beaches.
+This is a beautiful country, and many amazing resorts have cropped up in recent years that offer you privacy, magnificent ocean views, and private access to beaches.
 So, unsurprisingly, Seychelles is famous for being a popular honeymoon destination.
-Thus so many couples tend to visit this island nation every year.
+Thus so, many couples tend to visit this island nation every year.

 UNESCO World Heritage Sites

-Vallée De Mai, on the other hand, is accessible on Praslin but stays unchanged since prehistoric times.
+Vallée De Mai, on the other hand, is accessible on Praslin but has stayed unchanged since prehistoric times.
 Here, you will find many endemic plants and fauna species, which is why it was considered a world heritage site in 1983.

 Seychelles Black Parrot

-Seychelles’ Black Parrot is the national bird since this rare species cannot be seen anywhere in the world except for Seychelles.
-You can mainly find these birds in Vallée De Mai National Park in Praslin, although the chances of spotting one are difficult.
+Seychelles’ Black Parrot is the national bird since this rare species cannot be seen anywhere except for Seychelles.
+You can mainly find these birds in Vallée De Mai National Park in Praslin, although spotting one is difficult.

-Over the years, the number of this endemic bird has dwindled greatly, and now only around 200 birds remain in the park.
+Over the years, the number of this endemic bird has significantly dwindled, and now only around 200 birds remain in the park.

 The sugar cane juice is fermented and distilled, and after it has aged and matured, it is blended with aged rums, fruit extracts, local spices, and the spring water from Seychelles’ island.

 With around 115 islands in Seychelles, it is natural that Seychelles is quite popular for island hopping tours.
-People visit different islands here either on a day trip or for a stay, depending on the budget and time they have.
+People visit different islands here either on a day trip or for a stay, depending on their budget and time.
 And there are several that even enjoy a 1-month cruise around Seychelles to make the most of the visit here.

-From enjoying the beautiful topography of Silhouette Island to watching endemic birds on Bird Island, visitors spend sufficient time island hopping in Seychelles to take in everything that this nation has to offer.
+From enjoying the beautiful topography of Silhouette Island to watching endemic birds on Bird Island, visitors spend sufficient time island hopping in Seychelles to take in everything this nation offers.

 Luxury Hotels and island resorts

-Seychelles is a luxury honeymoon destination, so it is often associated with luxury and classy resorts and hotels.
-In fact, several small islands have been completely converted into private resort islands and offer great comfort and pampering that you couldn’t even dream of.
+Seychelles is a luxury honeymoon destination, often associated with luxury and classy resorts and hotels.
+Several small islands have been completely converted into private resort islands, offering great comfort and pampering that you couldn’t even dream of.

 A few of the resorts that most people have heard of are Hilton Seychelles Labriz Resort & Spa, Raffles Seychelles, Constance Lemuria Seychelles, and so on.

-Sunsets – well, Seychelles has loads of them, and most of them tend to be extraordinarily beautiful.
-As a result, Seychelles is often associated with magical sunsets, and there are sunset cruises conducted in Mahe Island to enjoy a romantic evening here.
+Sunsets – well, Seychelles has loads of them, and most tend to be extraordinarily beautiful.
+As a result, Seychelles is often associated with magical sunsets, and there are sunset cruises conducted on Mahe Island to enjoy a romantic evening here.

 On these sunset cruises, people enjoy food and wine on board, listen to beautiful music, dance on board, and just enjoy the view.
 And some lucky people also happen to spot dolphins on these cruises.